ares-dev05/postgrescontributor/postgresql16/Sindy Senorita.md

 multiYear: true
 ---

-This is the body of Alexander Korotkov's profile page.
+This is the body of Sindy Senorita's profile page.